 Research Requests and Fees

 The library archivist will perform genealogy research such as obituary, cemetery record and city directory searches as well as local history research.
-The library charges a standard fee of $10 an hour, not to exceed two hours for this service.
+The fees for research and reproductions of materials can be found in the Archives Research and Reproduction Policy.
 Please contact the archivist to discuss your request at 309-343-6118 or by email.

 Requests library staff are unable to handle may be referred to the Knox County Genealogical Society.